Frequently Asked Questions (FAQ) for the Class of 2027: Incoming Students and Families/Supporters

 When will New Student Orientation take place?

-When not engaged in one of the four sections of First-Year Trips, students cycle through three days focusing on the following:
+When not engaged in one of the four sections of First-Year Trips, students cycle through three days of required programming, supported by Orientation Leaders:

 • Introduction to Our Intellectual Community